 Setting Up To Photograph The Comet:

-You have now come to your favourite location, and located / spotted the comet.
+You have now come to your favorite location, and located/spotted the comet.
 You now need to set up your gear to photograph the comet.

 - Mount your camera on a very sturdy tripod as you do not want any movements due to windy weather conditions.

-- Have the lens hood on to avoid stray lights creating strange artefacts or flares in the image.
+- Have the lens hood on to avoid stray lights creating strange artifacts or flares in the image.

-- If possible, close the viewfinder as well to block backlight from entering the camera.
+- If possible, close the viewfinder as well to block the backlight from entering the camera.

 There are a few settings that you need to take care of when photographing the comets.
 It is quite similar to photographing the stars in the night sky.

-Note: Since we are talking about taking photographs of comets with a camera, lens, tripod and cable release, we will not take into consideration or talk about any tracking equipment for longer exposure times.
-The settings discussed below are for photographing untracked images of a comet, so even beginners in astrophotography can try their hands on shooting photographs of the comet.
+Note: Since we are talking about taking photographs of comets with a camera, lens, tripod, and cable release, we will not take into consideration or talk about any tracking equipment for longer exposure times.
+The settings discussed below are for photographing untracked images of a comet, so even beginners in astrophotography can try their hands at shooting photographs of the comet.

-- Since you are photographing at night or maybe the blue hour when the light conditions are tricky and low, it is best to always shoot raw so you can bring out as much details possible out of the images while post processing.
+- Since you are photographing at night or maybe during the blue hour when the light conditions are tricky and low, it is best to always shoot raw so you can bring as many details possible out of the images while post processing.